lwa-project/data_recorder/README.md

 Step 2: System Configuration
 ----------------------------
- a) Determine which linux device is the 10Gbe Adapter, and which is 1GbE
+ 1. Determine which linux device is the 10Gbe Adapter, and which is 1GbE

 			>cat /etc/udev/rules.d/70-persistent-net.rules:

     The device with module name 'myri10Ge' is the 10GbE adapter, others are 1GbE

- b) Edit /etc/network/interfaces and /etc/resolv.conf to suit site network environment.
+ 2. Edit /etc/network/interfaces and /etc/resolv.conf to suit site network environment.

 			>nano /etc/network/interfaces
 			>nano /etc/resolv.conf

- c) Edit /LWA/config/defaults_v2.cfg to reflect configuraiton in step 2 section B (above), as well.
-    as machine reference designator, serial number, etc.
+ 3. Edit /LWA/config/defaults_v2.cfg to reflect configuraiton in step 2 section B (above), as well. as machine reference designator, serial number, etc.